 The Company has lending commitments to borrowers pursuant to certain loan agreements in which the borrower may submit a request for funding contingent on achieving certain criteria, which must be approved by the Company as lender, such as leasing, performance of capital expenditures and construction in progress with an approved budget.
-At March 31, 2018, assuming the terms to qualify for future fundings, if any, have been met, total unfunded lending commitments was \$88.8 million, of which the Company's share was \$81.8 million, net of amounts attributable to noncontrolling interests.
+At September 30, 2018, total unfunded lending commitments was \$236.3 million, of which the Company's share was \$87.3 million, net of amounts attributable to noncontrolling interests.

-7. Investments in Unconsolidated Ventures
+7. Investments In Unconsolidated Ventures

-As discussed in Note 4, upon closing of the Combination on January 31, 2018, the Company contributed its interests in the CLNS Investment Entities to Colony NorthStar Credit and deconsolidated these entities, which included interests in third party private funds and acquisition, development and construction ("ADC") loans with a combined carrying value of approximately \$208.7 million.
-In consideration for its contribution, the Company received interests in Colony NorthStar Credit, accounted for under the equity method.
+As discussed in Note 4, upon closing of the Combination on January 31, 2018, the Company contributed its interests in the CLNY Investment Entities to Colony Credit and deconsolidated these entities, which included interests in third party private funds and acquisition, development and construction ("ADC") loans with a combined carrying value of approximately \$208.7 million.
+In consideration for its contribution, the Company received equity interest in Colony Credit, accounted for under the equity method.

-The Company's investments in unconsolidated ventures represent noncontrolling equity interests in various entities, including investments for which fair value option was elected, as follows:
+The Company's investments represent noncontrolling equity interests in various entities, including investments for which fair value option was elected, as follows:

-· March 31, 2018 Dec cember 31, 2017
+(In thousands) S eptember 30, 2018 December 31, 2017

 Equity method investments

-Investment ventures \$ 2,240,057 \$ 1,297,180
+Investment ventures \$ 2,102,606 \$ 1,297,180

-Private funds 199,661 229,874
+Private funds 116,310 229,874

-2,439,718 1,527,054
+2,218,916 1,527,05

 Other equity investments

 Investment ventures 89,129 89,261

-Private funds and retail companies 20,783 38,924
+Private funds and retail companies 22,802 38,924

-109,912 128,185
+111,931 128,185

-\$ 2,549,630 \$ 1,655,239
+\$ \$ 2,330,847 1,655,239